r4wd3r/Suborner/README.md

 - Works on all Windows NT Machines (Windows XP to 11, Windows Server 2003 to 2022)
 - Impersonate through [RID Hijacking](https://r4wsec.com/notes/rid_hijacking/index.html) any existing account (enabled or disabled) after a successful authentication

-Create an invisible machine account with administrative privileges, and without calling that annoying Windows Event Logger!
+Create an invisible machine account with administrative privileges, and without invoking that annoying Windows Event Logger to report its creation!

 ## Where can I see more?